 When Garcia was asked about what he knows about lethal injection, he said, “I've had a tonsillectomy.
 I've gone under anesthesia, I don't know if it's the same way.
 I don't know if that's it.
 Just give you an overdose and you go to sleep — you know — and that's it.
 You just don't wake up anymore.”

 Based on reports from the most recent Texas executions, the condemned did not receive a peaceful overdose.
 It appeared, in some cases, the execution was extremely painful.

-He said Texas has switched from a three-drug protocol to a single drug: pentobarbital, which is a barbiturate that is supposed to knock the prisoner out and kill them.
+He said Texas has switched from a three-drug protocol to a single drug: pentobarbital, which is a barbiturate that is supposed to knock out and kill the prisoner.
 But according to some execution witnesses, that’s not happening.

 “They feel pain from the pentobarbital.
 That's not something that we had heard in the past,” he said.